 Plot Hole: Unsurprisingly there are several, mostly in regards to characters having information they shouldn't have or going places they should have no reason to go to.
 For instance, why did Joshua wander into the barn where the sermon was being held?

 Real Life Writes the Plot: Don Packard's performance as the demented, creepy, slightly schizophrenic store owner?
 Yeah... at the time of this "performance", Don Packard was living at an insane asylum, being treated for schizophrenia.
 He was on a day pass when he was found by the producers, cast in the part, and filmed all his lines all in one afternoon... and then he returned to the asylum to continue his treatment.
 Packard himself says of his performance, "That's not me acting...
 I was really that crazy."
-(He has since been able to control his schizophrenia through medication.)
+He was also, by his own admission, baked out of his mind.
+He has since been able to control his schizophrenia through medication.

 Veganopia: Subverted in that this probably the first ever depiction of an outright evil vegan society.